shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 But the drums had limited range, and only a few of the cats and wolves would be in range at any one time.
 Unless… they were louder.

+She opened the door to the workshop.
+The scent of her former wolf body hung in the air.
+Familiar, yet strangely foreign.
+The first thing she noticed, other than the fact that all her stuff had been moved, was the wolfskin of Monassus draped over the stool.
+It gave her pause.

+[put in part where mother tells each sibling their responsibility when the invasion happens]

+*Mother told me that it was my responsibility to make sure the towns people were evacuated when the invasion happened.
+Now that I have the wolfskin, I could honor that responsibility.*

+She picked up the wolfskin.
+She stared into the holes where the eyes would have been.
+“Thank you, Monassus, for giving me this choice.”
+She hugged the wolfskin close.
+Then with a quick kiss on the forehead, she hung it up on a cabinet.
+“But I’m a cat, and I have a battle to fight.”

-She reached her workshop and placed the boots on her worktable.
+She placed the boots on her worktable.
 Her workshop was in disarray, even more so than it usually was. *Majestra moved all my stuff!*

 “So, I have an idea.
 But, that requires me to take you apart, are you ok with that?”